 Media Arts Training Program with We Act Radio

-This program is now in its 6th year and continues to afford underserved and unserviced youth [18-24 years] the opportunity to be exposed to a different brand of media and arts than the corporate-owned outlets provide for them for 6 weeks during the summer.
+Since 2014, this summer program is now in its 6th year and continues to afford underserved and unserviced youth [18-24 years] the opportunity to be exposed to a different brand of media and arts than the corporate-owned outlets provide for them for 6 weeks during the summer.

 Creative Entrepreneur Capital Summit